esonpaguia/til/_posts/2017-04-16-text-mining-and-word-cloud-fundamentals.md

 1. Create a text file
   - Copy and paste the text in a plain text file (e.g. genesis.txt)
   - Save the file
-2. Install and load required libraries123
+2. Install and load required libraries

   ```
   # Install
   install.packages("tm")  # for text mining